Borobudur Central Java, Indonesia Travel Guide

 Prambanan and Ratu Boko are geographically close, allowing for a combined day trip.
 Borobudur, Mendut, and Pawon are also easily grouped together.

-For a understanding of the history and significance of the temples, consider hiring an official guide at Borobudur or Prambanan.
+For a understanding of the heritage and significance of the temples, consider hiring a recognized guide at Borobudur or Prambanan.

 Wear light, breathable clothing and comfortable shoes.
 Temperatures can be high, and temple complexes involve considerable walking.